TOLUMOGLU/TOLUMOGLU/README.md

 🛠️ Solving a problem requires more than just technical skills; it demands patience, research ability, and determination — all of which I strive to improve every day.

-📌 Whether it's spending hours debugging a complex issue or adapting to a new framework, the journey of software development is like solving a constantly evolving equation.
+📌 Whether it's spending hours debugging a complex issue or adapting to a new framework, the journey of software development is like solving a constant evolving equation.
 And I’m eager to solve every part of it.

 ## 🧠 Technologies